fluendo/fluster/README.md

   - Additionally, all specified test suites are downloaded, regardless of codec
 ### Local Mirror

 When running fluster on multiple machines or in a CI environment, downloading test vectors from the internet for each run can be slow.
 Fluster supports a **local mirror** to serve resources from a server on your LAN instead.
+The mirror can be a plain HTTP-served directory or a radosgw (Ceph RGW) bucket (see [Setting up a mirror](#setting-up-a-mirror)).

 #### How it works